ZHChen-294/FDSyn-GNN/README.md

 <!-- _<sup>a</sup> The Clinical Hospital of Chengdu Brain Science Institute, Sichuan Institute for Brain Science and Brain-Inspired Intelligence, School of Life Science and
 Technology, University of Electronic Science and Technology of China, Chengdu, 610054, Sichuan, China_ -->

-This repository contains PyTorch implementation for MAF-GNN.
+This repository contains PyTorch implementation for FDSyn-GNN.

 Paper: An Interpretable Functional-Dynamic Synaptic Graph Neural Network for Major Depressive Disorder Diagnosis from rs-fMRI
 <!-- Submitted to [**Biomedical Signal Processing and Control**](https://www.sciencedirect.com/journal/biomedical-signal-processing-and-control) (In Revising). -->